Skip to main content

 Breaking down migraine

-Migraine impacts 1 in 7 people, most often between the ages of 15 and 55.
-And women are three times more likely to have migraine than men.
+Migraine impacts 1 in 8 people—most prevalent in people between the ages of 18 and 44.
+Women are three times more likely to have migraine than men.

 Migraine is a neurological condition that can cause intense pain on one or both sides of the head for 4 to 72 hours.
 It is a recurring type of headache.
 But unlike other headaches, the pain often includes: